moby/moby/docs/sources/articles/security.md

 features.
 Specifically, Docker allows you to share a directory between the Docker host and a guest container; and it allows you to do so without limiting the access rights of the container.
-This means that you can start a container where the `/host` directory will be the `/` directory on your host; and the container will be able to alter your host filesystem without any restriction.
+This means that you can start a container where the `/host`{.docutils .literal} directory will be the `/`{.docutils .literal} directory on your host; and the container will be able to alter your host filesystem without any restriction.
 This sounds crazy?
 Well, you have to know that **all virtualization systems allowing filesystem resource sharing behave the same way**.
 Nothing prevents you from sharing your root filesystem (or even your root block device) with a virtual machine.

 This has a strong security implication: if you instrument Docker from e.g. a web server to provision containers through an API, you should be